raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 At the other extreme, the 2D scene is generated from scratch every frame, and might share nothing with the previous frame.
 Precomputation just adds to the frame time, so the emphasis must be on getting the scene into the pipeline as quickly as possible.
 A good example of this type of content is scientific visualization.

 In the middle is rendering for UI.
 Most frames resemble the previous frame, maybe with some transformations of some of the scene (for example the contents of a scrolling window), maybe with some animation of parameters such as alpha opacity.
-Of course, some of the time the changes might be more dynamic, and it's important not to add to the latency of inflating a new view.
+Of course, some of the time the changes might be more dynamic, and it's important not to add to the latency of creating a new view and instantiating all its resources.
 A major approach to improving the performance in this use case is *layers.*

 Text rendering also has this mixed nature; the text itself is dynamic, but often it's possible to precompute the font.
 Signed distance fields are a very popular approach for text rendering in games, but the approach has significant drawbacks.